 This article showcases our top picks for the Best Books On Fundamentals Of Computer Science.
-We reached out to industry leaders and experts who have contributed the suggestions within this article (they have been credited for their contributions below).
+We reached out to industry leaders and experts who contributed to this article’s suggestions (they have been credited for their contributions below).

 We are keen to hear your feedback on all of our content and our comment section is a moderated space to express your thoughts and feelings related (or not) to this article This list is in no particular order.